-A peanut ball is made from the same material as a birth ball and is also inflatable.
-However, instead of being shaped like a ball it is shaped like a peanut – hence the name.
+A peanut ball is made from the same materials as a birth ball, and is also inflatable.

 Like the birth ball, it comes in multiple sizes.
 Your height is usually the best way to choose the right sized peanut ball.

-- If you’re over 170cm (5ft 8in) or you’re a plus size, you might find a 60cm peanut ball most comfortable
+- Over 170cm (5ft 8in) or you’re a plus size, you might find a 60cm peanut ball most comfortable

-There are peanut balls larger than 60cm, but they are typically recommended only to sit or rest on and might not offer any more benefits than a regular birth ball.
+Peanut balls larger than 60cm are typically recommended only to sit or rest on, and might not offer any more benefits than a regular birth ball.

 How Does A Peanut Ball Help During Labour?

 We know that being upright and active, and having asymmetrical hips can help labour to progress, and facilitate baby’s movement down the birth canal.

 Often, the more active and mobile a mother is, the better her labour progresses.